Industry and Legislative Updates

 Carlos and Kallie Rojo at National Care Professionals Institute have a great workplace violence prevention plan and offer first aid and CPR training in English and Spanish.
 Look for their soon-to-be launched 20 hours of online RCFE/ARF courses and their caregiver courses!
 Kallie is my stepdaughter! https://nationalcareprofessionals.com/.

-After 46 years in the RCFE Industry, Willy Halle has decided to “semi-retire.”
+After 46 years in the RCFE Industry, Willy Halle is retiring.
 He has chosen Patrick Perlas to become the Broker of Record for all of his existing accounts.
 Perlas Insurance has over 34 years of experience providing services in the healthcare industry.
 Willy will continue to provide insurance services to any new owners or licensees for liability, workers compensation and property with the Perlas Group.
 Willy will also assist all current clients with their 2025 renewals to make the transition as smoothly as possible.
 Willy can be reached at (760) 835-1884 or willyhalle@gmail.com.
 Patrick can be reached at (818) 468-4017 or jpatrick@perlasinsurance.com.
 Willy sends his THANKS to all his past and present clients and to those that provide exceptional care for their residents.”

 Our 2025 Title 22 and 2025 Health and Safety Code subscription service is the most affordable in the industry, just $29, AND it self-renews!
 You are not charged again.
 Our regulation subscription service is found at: https://rfce4you.com/product/rcfe-subscription-service-to-title-22-and-health-safety-code/.